datacarpentry/spreadsheets-socialsci/episodes/05-quality-control.md

 > ## Tip
-> Typing a list of values for simple choices like True and False or Red, Amber, Green might be convenient, but if the list is longer it makes sense to create the it as a small table (in a separate tab of the workbook).
+> Typing a list of values for simple choices like True and False or Red, Amber, Green might be convenient, but if the list is longer it makes sense to create it as a small table (in a separate tab of the workbook).
 > We can give the table a name and then reference the table name as the source of acceptable inputs when the source box appears in the Data Validation pop-out.
 >
 > Using a table in this way makes the data entry process more flexible.